-Here are some of our favourite places on the Central Coast to escape and explore – all while social distancing.
+Here are some of our favourite places on the Central Coast to escape and explore together.

 The nearby Kanning Cave Walk is one of our favourite family hikes as it’s an easy 1km track that crosses bridges and passes multiple sandstone caves.
 The largest cave is a sacred woman’s birthing place for the Darkinjung People.